Xenii1642/Xii-Boy-Ultra/README.md

 Considering the shell is much smoother here, normal Friction Fit doesn't work well, and the screen might pop off pretty easily.
 To avoid that, those versions have a Super Friction Fit technology, which mimic the FMD layers and make the screen strongly attached into the shell.

-The 3D files are also available on my Printable account [NOT YET, SOON]
+The 3D files are also available on my Printable account [Xii-Boy Ultra 3D files - Printables](https://www.printables.com/model/1301431-xii-boy-ultra-wii-portable)

 # Support
 The Xii-Boy Ultra is only on a BETA revision.